-The key function holder for compliance oversight is the Head of AEL Compliance.
-The Company has a dedicated compliance team, with advisory and monitoring sub-teams.
+The key function holder for compliance oversight is the Head of Compliance.
+The Company has a dedicated compliance team, that undertake advisory and monitoring activity.

-The function provides second line oversight, challenge and advice in accordance with the compliance terms of reference and the annual Compliance Plan, with the Head of Compliance advising on regulatory change programs and leading the management of the relationship with the FCA.
+The function provides second line oversight, challenge and advice in accordance with the compliance terms of reference and the annual Compliance Plan, with the Head of Compliance advising on regulatory matters and leading the management of the relationship with the FCA.